pegasus-isi/pegasus/doc/sphinx/user-guide/introduction.rst

    independent functions found in the previous step.
 In our example, we will have three scripts, one with the function “preprocess”, one with the function “findrange” and one with the function “analyze”;
-3. If the function which was into a script has arguments, the script must be modified to read those arguments from a file(s).
+3. If the function which was converted into a script has arguments, the script must be modified to read those arguments from a file(s).
 4. If the function which was converted into a script returns data, the script must be modified to write that data to a file(s).